DelMaestroGroup/pimc/README.md

 ### Blitz ###

-Unless you need to use the blitz++'s internal debug functionality initiated through \#`define BZ_DEBUG` which is set by including `debug=1` when compiling the path integral code, blitz can be used as a 'header only' library and does not need to be compiled.
+Unless you need to use the blitz++'s internal debug functionality initiated through \#`define BZ_DEBUG` which is set by including `debug=1` when compiling, blitz can be used as a 'header only' library and does not need to be compiled.
 This is the most common use case.
 However, as it doesn't take very long to compile one can proceed as follows:

 1. Move into your source directory (create if necessary).
 ~~~